awhadi/acsp-builder/readme.txt

 5. About tab – helpful links and donation box (no upsells)

 == Changelog ==
+Changelog for Version 1.0.9
+**Fixed**
+*CSP Directive Ordering: Fixed improper ordering in CSP header generation that placed hashes and nonces after URLs instead of maintaining logical flow
+*Hash Quoting: Ensured all hash values are properly wrapped in single quotes to comply with CSP specification requirements *Preview Consistency: Applied the same fixes to the Quick Start tab preview for accurate representation of actual headers *URL Handling: Maintained correct unquoted format for domains and URLs as required by CSP standards

 = 1.0.7 =
 * Fix 15 WordPress-Core PHPCS violations across acsp-builder.php, acsp-register.php, acsp-presets.php
 * Add missing nonce verification & proper sanitisation in admin routing